- What are the rights and responsibilities of a student with a disability?

-An instructor has the right to confirm a student’s request for accommodations and to ask for clarification about a specific accommodation with DS.
-Instructors do not have the right to refuse to provide an accommodation or to review a student’s documentation including diagnostic data.
-Instructors have a responsibility to work with DS in providing reasonable accommodations, keep all records and communications with students confidential, and to refer a student to DS who requests accommodations but is not currently registered.
-Instructors do not have to provide accommodations for students not registered with DS.
+An instructor has the right to confirm a student’s request for accommodations and to ask for clarification about a specific accommodation with DR. Instructors do not have the right to refuse to provide an accommodation or to review a student’s documentation including diagnostic data.
+Instructors have a responsibility to work with DR in providing reasonable accommodations, keep all records and communications with students confidential, and to refer a student to DR who requests accommodations but is not currently registered.
+Instructors do not have to provide accommodations for students not registered with DR.

 An instructor has the responsibility to make reasonable accommodations because accommodations make it possible for a student with a disability to overcome barriers enabling the student to communicate what he or she knows in the same way that glasses do not strengthen vision but help a person to see.
 The instructor also has a legal responsibility to provide appropriate accommodations.
 For more information go to the Americans With Disabilities Act website www.ada.gov.

-To determine appropriate accommodations for a student, the student must submit acceptable documentation to DS.
-The Documentation Review Committee reviews the information and determines appropriate accommodations based upon the substantial limitations of the student and the essential elements of the course.
+To determine appropriate accommodations for a student, the student must submit acceptable documentation to DR. Members of the Decision, Review and Consultation (DRC) Committee reviews the information and determines appropriate accommodations based upon the substantial limitations of the student and the essential elements of the course.

-If an instructor feels that a particular student may have a substantially limiting disability, he or she should refer the student to DS.
+If an instructor feels that a particular student may have a substantially limiting disability, he or she should refer the student to DR.

 It is important for instructors to remember that providing reasonable accommodations to a student with a disability does not guarantee success in the course.
 Students with disabilities may not master the course material, just like any other student.
 Students with disabilities have the same right as other students to fail as part of their educational experience.